-Air conditioning and humidification systems are used to control the temperature and relative humidity of an indoor grow room.
-The size of each unit is based on he amount of heat the lights and other equipment produce.
+Air conditioning (AC) and humidification systems are used to control the temperature and relative humidity of an indoor grow room.
+The size of each unit is based on the amount of heat the lights and other equipment produce in relation to the size of the space.
 In an open grow room, intake and exhaust fans are used to constantly exchange the air within the room to maintain a consistent temperature.
 In sealed rooms, mini-split AC systems are used because they circulate the air in the room without bringing in fresh air.

-While AC systems maintain temperature, they also dehumidify rooms.
-Fluctuations in humidity can negatively affect plant health and should be controlled using a dehumidifier or humidifier, depending on conditions.
+AC systems maintain temperature and also dehumidify rooms.
+Fluctuations in humidity can affect plant health and should be controlled using a dehumidifier or humidifier, depending on conditions.

-Advanced growers use digital environmental controls to monitor all equipment responsible for maintaining a stable environment (i.e. fans, AC, dehumidifier, sensors, temperature, humidity, etc).
-These environmental controllers can be worth the hefty price tags for the peace of mind they provide.
+Advanced growers use digital environmental controls to monitor all equipment responsible for maintaining a stable environment (i.e., fans, AC, dehumidifiers, sensors, thermostats, etc.).
+These environmental controls can be worth the hefty price tag for the peace of mind they provide.

-Controlling the amount of available carbon dioxide (CO2) in your garden is another aspect of indoor growing.
+Controlling the amount of available carbon dioxide (CO2) in your garden is another aspect of growing marijuana at home.
 During photosynthesis, CO2 converts into sugar, which the plant uses as energy for growing its vegetation and, ultimately, its seeds or flowers.
 Adding CO2 to your indoor garden can drastically improve your yields.
-While the atmosphere naturally has an average CO2 concentration of around 400 parts per million (ppm), most indoor growers try to maintain a range of 800 to 2,000 ppm, depending on the plants’ stage of growth.
-Levels above 2,000 ppm can damage plants, and anything above 3,000 ppm can be dangerous to humans.
+While the atmosphere naturally has an average CO2 concentration of around 400 parts per million (PPM), most indoor growers try to maintain a range of 800 to 2,000 PPM, depending on the plants' growth stage.
+Levels above 2,000 PPM can damage plants, and anything above 3,000 PPM can be dangerous to humans.

-The amount of CO2 you supplement into your garden depends on how much light your plants are receiving, the growth phase they are in, and their overall size.
-CO2 should only be used during the day period as plants are unable to utilize CO2 at night or in the dark.
+The amount of CO2 you supplement your garden with depends on how much light your plants are receiving, the growth phase they are in, and their overall size.
+CO2 should only be used during the “daylight” period, as plants are unable to utilize CO2 at night or in the dark.
 Sealed grow rooms are ideal when supplementing CO2, as open rooms tend to exhaust the CO2 more quickly than the plants can use it.

 CO2 can be supplemented into an indoor garden using compressed gas tanks or generators.
 Using compressed CO2 tanks is the most common method because they're readily available, easy to set up, and do not add any extra heat to your room the way a CO2 generator does.